jwworth/jakeworth/content/blog/squash-your-pr.md

 * 4c7ead2 Test breaker
 ```

-The final commit, `724d574`, has been approved to merge by the repo maintainer, but it's a mess.
-We have a commit that's just refactoring (`e2af5ac`), two commits that negate each other (`ea479cb` and `77aee1d`), and one that has failing tests (`4c7ead2`).
+The final commit, `724d574` (at the top), has been approved to merge by the
+repo maintainer.
+But this branch is  a mess.
+We have a commit that's just
+refactoring (`e2af5ac`), two commits that negate each other (`ea479cb` and
+`77aee1d`), and one that has failing tests (`4c7ead2`).

+Some projects use squash merges, which turn this entire list into one commit.
+That technique can work out okay, but you can lose a ton of context by
+squashing 5, 10, or 20 commits into one.
+I'd prefer to squash it myself.
+Let's
-Let's squash it!
+squash it!

+*Disclaimer!
+This process alters history, so do it on a feature branch, not the
+default branch.
+If it's part of a pull request, wait until the project
+maintainer asks you to do it– changing history on an open pull request can make
+an ongoing discussion difficult to follow.*

 ### The Squash

-We'll use  `git rebase`, interactive mode, going back to the start of our branch (six commits in the past):
+We'll use  `git rebase`, interactive mode, going back to the start of our
+branch (six commits in the past):

 ```
 $ git rebase -i HEAD~6